top of page

 Standards of objectivity

 Reviews must be conducted objectively.
 Personal criticism of the author(s) is not accepted.
-Reviewers must clearly express their point of view, with supporting arguments.
+Reviewers must clearly express their point of view, with supporting arguments

 Sources identification